thruston/python-tabulate/README.md

     E         4.533       85
     Total    15.549      354

-Tabulate also lets you transpose your table (to get this...)
+Tabulate also lets you transpose your table, `:Table xp`, to get this...

     event         A      B      C      D      E
     eruption  3.600  1.800  3.333  2.283  4.533